-Inventories.
-Inventories are stated at cost on the first-in, first-out (FIFO) method and consist primarily of building fixtures held for use in real estate development and home improvement operations.
+Inventory.
+Inventory is stated at cost on the first-in, first-out (FIFO) method and consists primarily of building fixtures held for use in real estate development and home improvement operations.

 Mortgage Loans Receivable.
 Loans receivable that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are stated as unpaid principal balances less allowance for loan losses.
-Interest earned on loans is recognized only when collected, as uncollected accrued interest is not considered to be material to the financial statements at March 31, 2017 and 2016.
+Interest earned on loans is recognized only when collected, as uncollected accrued interest is not considered to be material to the financial statements at March 31, 2018 and 2017.